 For high-dimensional data such that the covariance dimension $p\times p$ is large relative to the number of samples $n$, a latent factor model that represents an unstructured covariance matrix as the sum of a diagonal variance matrix and a possibly low-rank covariance matrix is often utilized.
 This factor representation flexibly reduces the number of unknown parameters in the estimation of a covariance matrix so that it may be estimated with reduced error.
 Formally, let $\ybf_1,\dots,\ybf_n$ be an independent and identically distributed (i.i.d.) random sample of $p$-dimensional vectors from a mean-zero normal population with unknown non-singular covariance matrix $\Sigmabf\in\mathcal{S}_p^+$,

 Data are typically centered prior to analysis so that the mean zero assumption is reasonable.
 Then, a factor model representation uses a parameter expanded framework defined as follows,

-where $\Lambdabf$ is a ($p \times r$)-dimensional real-valued matrix, often referred to as a factor loadings matrix, ${\etabf}_1,\dots,\etabf_n\sim N_r(0,\eye_r)$ are i.i.d. latent factors, and $\Dbf$ is a diagonal variance matrix with entries $d_1,\dots,d_p$.
+where $\Lambdabf$ is a ($p \times r$)-dimensional real-valued matrix, often referred to as a factor loading matrix, ${\etabf}_1,\dots,\etabf_n\sim N_r(0,\eye_r)$ are i.i.d. latent factors, and \red{$\epsilon_1,\dots,\epsilon_n$ are idiosyncratic noise} with diagonal covariance $\Dbf$, \red{whose entries $d_1,\dots,d_p$ each represent unique variance not attributable to the factors} \citep{Mardia1979}.
 Marginal with respect to the latent factors, the response variables follow a multivariate normal distribution with covariance matrix $\Sigmabf$ where

 There are a few primary benefits to using such a decomposition of the population covariance matrix.
 For one, representation (\ref{latentfactcov}) consists of $p (r+1)$ unknown parameters, which, depending on the choice of $r$, can be markedly less than that of an unstructured, unconstrained covariance matrix consisting of $p (p+1)/2$ unknown parameters.
-Another benefit of the latent factor covariance representation is that the entries of the factor loadings matrix may be any real value and the resulting covariance matrix $\Sigmabf$ will be positive definite.
+Another benefit of the latent factor covariance representation is that the entries of the factor loading matrix may be any real value and the resulting covariance matrix $\Sigmabf$ will be positive definite.
 In what follows, we show that this presents an avenue to utilize a prior that makes use of auxiliary knowledge regarding the structure of the covariance matrix that can enable straightforward computation without cumbersome computational constraints to enforce positive definiteness.
-For a discussion of additional benefits of a latent factor representation, see \cite{Fruhwirth2024}.
+For a discussion of additional benefits of a latent factor representation, see \cite{Fruhwirth2025}.